Biofeedback in Stress Management

 The skin temperature on the hands is directly related to tension and relaxation.

 The skin’s surface temperature changes according to blood circulation through body tissue.
-The small blood vessels (arterioles) crossing through the tissue are surrounded by fibers of smooth muscle controlled by the sympathetic nervous system.
+The small blood vessels (arterioles) crossing through the tissue are surrounded by smooth muscle fibers controlled by the sympathetic nervous system.

-By contrast, in a resting or calm state, the muscles relax and the blood vessels expand.
-The skin temperature rises.
+By contrast, in a resting or calm state, the muscles relax, the blood vessels expand, and the skin temperature rises.

-Conscious control of physiological stress can help you react more relaxed and more efficiently to many situations.
+Conscious control of physiological stress can help you react more relaxed and efficiently to many situations.

-A particularly effective and frequently used biofeedback training method is “hand-warming training”.
-During hand-warming training, you will learn how to specifically increase blood circulation in your hands, which leads directly to stress reduction and relaxation.
+A particularly effective and commonly employed biofeedback training method is “hand-warming training.”
+During this process, you focus on increasing blood circulation in your hands, which can directly contribute to stress reduction and relaxation.

 Skin temperature biofeedback is easy to use and learn.
 It has a high success rate and brings about a general improvement in well-being.

-Temperature Biofeedback can be practiced using the eSense Temperature Biofeedback home-use device in your home comfort.
+Temperature Biofeedback can be practiced using the eSense Temperature Biofeedback home-use device in home comfort.

 Electrodermal skin response Biofeedback

-Skin response, also known as galvanic skin response (GSR), electrodermal response (EDR), or skin conductance (SC) is a measurement method based on the bio-electrical properties of the skin.
-Skin conductance depends on the activity of the sweat glands of the skin and reacts to the smallest changes, which we can’t detect as wet hands yet.
-Through the changes of this small current, we can measure the activity of the perspiration glands of the skin far below the threshold of self-perception.
+Skin response, also known as galvanic skin response (GSR), electrodermal response (EDR), or skin conductance (SC), is a measurement technique that relies on the bioelectrical properties of the skin.
+Skin conductance varies depending on the activity of the sweat glands and can detect even the slightest changes, well before we experience noticeable signs like wet hands.

-Stress and its vegetative symptoms can be greatly reduced through electrodermal skin response biofeedback training, where you intentionally work on lowering your skin response.
+Stress and its vegetative symptoms can be significantly reduced through electrodermal skin response biofeedback training, where you intentionally work on lowering your skin response.

 Skin response is a universal tool for biofeedback training.
 It is widely used in the therapy of anxiety, panic disorders, and specific phobias.
-Further fields of use are high blood pressure, tinnitus, and sleep disorders.
+Other uses include high blood pressure, tinnitus, and sleep disorders.

-With the eSense Skin Response Biofeedback home-use device, you can measure your stress level and effectively reduce it with biofeedback training in your home comfort.
+With the eSense Skin Response Biofeedback home-use device, you can measure your stress level and effectively reduce it with biofeedback training in the comfort of your home.

 Breathing Biofeedback

-Respiration is special, as in contrast to other biofeedback parameters it can be controlled consciously.
+Respiration biofeedback is unique because, in contrast to other biofeedback parameters, it can be controlled consciously.
 This means that biofeedback respiration training is especially suited for beginners.

 In everyday life, we rarely think of our breathing and breathe almost exclusively unconsciously.
 If our unconscious breathing patterns are disturbed by chronic stress, pain, or other psychological or physical stresses, this often leads to discomfort and the maintenance of stress.
 With breathing biofeedback training, it is possible to train and improve breathing, achieve deep relaxation states, and significantly increase general well-being.
-Breathing, therefore, plays an important role in almost all relaxation techniques such as autogenic training, yoga, meditation, and progressive muscle relaxation.
+Breathing, therefore, plays a vital role in almost all relaxation techniques, such as autogenic training, yoga, meditation, and progressive muscle relaxation.

-When measuring respiration, there are two main measurements: the Respiration Amplitude (RA) and the breathing frequency (breaths per minute).
+There are two main measurements of respiration: the Respiration Amplitude (RA) and the breathing frequency (breaths per minute).

 Our state of mind is reflected in our breathing.
-If we are pleased or tense, we usually breathe quickly, irregularly, and flatly.
-Positive as well as negative stress is reflected by quick, irregular, and flat breathing.
-If, on the other hand, we are relaxed and calm or sleepy, our breathing is usually slow and even deep.
+We usually breathe quickly, irregularly, and flatly in pleased or tense conditions.
+Quick, irregular, and flat breathing reflect positive and negative stress.
+If, on the other hand, we are relaxed and calm or sleepy, our breathing is usually slow and even profound.

-With the eSense Respiration biofeedback home-use device, you have a powerful tool to enhance your breathing in a modern way and overcome stress and its vegetative symptoms.
+With the eSense Respiration biofeedback home-use device, you have a powerful tool to enhance your breathing modernly and overcome stress and its vegetative symptoms.

 The eSense Respiration biofeedback device works only with an eSense Skin Response.